Skip to main content

 Innovative industrial transformation of the steel and chemical industries of Europe

-Steel and fertilizer markets will grow in the decades to come and simultaneously need to transform to CO2 neutrality.
+Steel and fertilizer markets will grow in the decades to come, while they need to transform to CO2 neutrality.
 These two sectors are responsible for 30% of all industrial carbon emission and >4% of annual global GDP.

 The INITIATE industrial symbiosis approach directly contributes to reduce emission, energy and raw material use.
-It shows that carbon capture, re-use and storage are sustained on the value generated through production of added value products such as NH3 and Urea.
-The project aims at a 30% decrease of primary energy use, a 40% decrease of raw material demand and up to 90% reduction in the direct CO2 emissions.
+It shows that carbon capture, re-use and storage are sustained by generating added value products such as NH3 and Urea.
+The project aims at a 30% decreased primary energy use, a 40% decreased raw material demand and up to 90% reduction in direct CO2 emissions.
 The project also contributes toward preserving jobs in both sectors, while making Europe more independent and robust in view of increasing feedstock prices and trade uncertainties.
-Additional benefits are the provision of grid balancing services through flexibly using green H2 and by providing CO2 for circular use, accelerating the transition towards locally closed loop and integrated renewable energy systems.
+Additional benefits are the provision of grid balancing services through flexible use of green H2 and by proving CO2 for circular use, accelerating the transition towards locally closed loop and integrated renewable energy systems.

-To reach these goals, the INITIATE project will take all necessary steps to provide the basis for the roll-out of a 1st commercial size demonstrator at 50 kt/y Urea in the basis of basic oxygen furnace gas (BOFG).
+The INITIATE project takes all necessary steps to provide the basis for the roll-out of a 1st commercial size demonstrator at 50 kt/y urea on the basis of basic oxygen furnace gas (BOFG).
 The operational reliability of the technological innovations is demonstrated in a pilot plant at TRL-7.
-Additionally, the energy, economic and environmental advantages are assessed via the verification of the key-performance indicators of the concept and the comparison with a reference case w/o CO2 removal and base case using amine based CO2 removal technology.
+Additionally, the energy, economic and environmental advantages are assessed via the verification of the key-performance indicators of the concept and comparing them with a base case w/o CO2 removal and reference cases that use amine based CO2 removal technology.
 Next, a bankable design of the First-Of-A-Kind (FOAK) commercial plant is made to convert BOFG to AdBlue® and/or another NH3 based product.
-Site identification and selection is performed, while the development of a long-term implementation plan ensures the successful deployment beyond the FOAK plant.
+The development of a long-term implementation plan ensures the successful implementation beyond the FOAK plant.
 The synergies on local and European scale are identified, considering industrial infrastructures and other symbiotic systems.
-As part of the implementation plan, stakeholder alignment and licensing strategies are developed to ensure successful future deployment.
+As part of the implementation plan, stakeholder alignment is required and licensing strategies are developed to ensure successful future deployment

 INITIATE logo